Benefits of Becoming a Graham Fellows Program Candidate

 How to become a Graham Fellows Program Candidate

-Students can enter the program in two ways: referral/recommendation by faculty in their chosen discipline or through self-identification.
-Both avenues require the program application and supporting documents to be presented to the Graham Fellows Program.
+Students may enter the program in two ways: referral/recommendation by faculty or staff in their chosen discipline or through self-identification.
+Both methods require the student to complete the program application and submit it to the Graham Fellows Program staff.
 Students must be active at the York campus to apply to the Graham Fellows Program.
-They may continue at another Penn State campus and continue in the program.
+They may continue at another Penn State campus while continuing in the program.

 A student must submit the following to complete their application to the Graham Fellows Program, as well as maintain a 3.0 overall grade-point average (GPA) while in the program: